Parity-dependent state transfer for direct entanglement generation: 14.5bp 14bp Parity-dependent state transfer for direct entanglement generation -- Supplementary Information --

 \subsection{-- Experimental setup}

 A schematic of the experimental setup is shown in Supplementary Fig.~\ref{fig:fridge_setup}\textbf{a}.
-The qubit MW control pulses are generated using a Zurich Instruments (ZI) "Super High Frequency Quantum Analyzer" (SHFSG).
+The qubit MW control pulses are generated using a Zurich Instruments (ZI) ``Super High Frequency Quantum Analyzer" (SHFSG).
 The MW drive lines are attenuated by \SI{-60}{\dB} distributed over the different temperature stages and routed to the individual qubit drive lines on the device.
-Flux biasing and parametric drives are applied simultaneously using a ZI "High Density Arbitrary Waveform Generator" (HDAWG).
+Flux biasing and parametric drives are applied simultaneously using a ZI ``High Density Arbitrary Waveform Generator" (HDAWG).
 The flux lines are attenuated by \SI{-20}{\dB}, filtered using a \SI{780}{\MHz} or \SI{650}{\MHz} low-pass filter (Mini-Circuits VLFX-780+ or VLFX-650+) and routed to the individual coupler flux lines on the device.
-The measurement pulses are generated using a ZI "Super High Frequency Quantum Analyzer" (SHFQA), allowing us to multiplex different readout tones on the same signal.
+The measurement pulses are generated using a ZI ``Super High Frequency Quantum Analyzer" (SHFQA), allowing us to multiplex different readout tones on the same signal.
 The measurement signal lines are attenuated by \SI{-70}{\dB} distributed over the different temperature stages, filtered using a \SI{5}{\GHz} high-pass filter (Mini-Circuits VHF5050+) and routed to the two feedlines on the device.
 The output signals from the feedlines are filtered using a \SI{5}{\GHz} high-pass filter, routed through four \qtyrange[range-phrase=\myminus]{4}{12}{\GHz} isolators and \SI{0}{\dB} attenuators for thermal connection at each stage, then amplified by a \qtyrange[range-phrase=\myminus]{4}{8}{\GHz} \SI{40}{\dB} HEMT cryogenic low-noise amplifier (LNF-LNC4\_8F) on the \SI{4}{\kelvin} stage and a \SI{40}{\dB} low-noise room temperature amplifier (BZ-04000800-081045-152020), before being routed back to the SHFQA for analysis.
 The chip is housed in a 16-port package with a copper cavity.
 Signals are launched to a multi-layer Isola Astra PCB with a 16-port Ardent connector, shown in Supplementary Fig.~\ref{fig:fridge_setup}\textbf{b}-\textbf{c}, and routed from the PCB traces to the chip with wire bonds.
 The properties of qubits, resonators and couplers are given in Table~\ref{tab:device}.
-Particularly, qubit coherence times are measured with all tunable couplers positioned at their respective upper sweet spots.
+Qubit coherence times are measured with all tunable couplers positioned at their respective upper sweet spots.
+Notably, qubits $\text{q}_2$, $\text{q}_5$ and $\text{q}_6$ are affected by charge dispersion due to lower $E_J/E_C$ ratios ($\lesssim 36$), which lead to beating patterns in Ramsey experiments.
+From these, we extract the decay rate $\Gamma$ and the charge dispersion, resulting in beating frequencies $\Delta$ in the range of $\SIrange{70}{300}{\kHz}$, and determine the effective $T_2^*$ as the time when the envelope $e^{-\Gamma t}\cos(\Delta t)$ first reaches the $1/e$ threshold.

 The system exhibits large flux crosstalk due to undesired inductive coupling of SQUID loops to distant flux lines.
 We characterise the mutual inductance between all flux lines and couplers by performing spectroscopy measurements on the resonators and qubits, while varying the DC voltage bias on each line~\cite{Abrams2019, Dai2021, Barrett2023}.
 The flux experienced by each coupler is given by